rooklift/lc0_mitm/README.md

 go build lc0_mitm.go
 ```

-Then run the Go backend, and launch the HTML file in a browser.
+Then run the Go backend in the same file as `lc0.exe`, and launch the HTML file in a browser.
 Tested on Firefox only, for now.

+In the event that you're on Linux, you probably have `lc0` instead of `lc0.exe` so you can either rename it or change that bit of code in the .go file.